ugo-emekauwa/hx-datastore-cleanup/README.md

     ```python
     hx_exempted_datastores_list = ("datastore1")
     ```
-10. Save the **hx_datastore_cleanup.py** file.
+9. Save the **hx_datastore_cleanup.py** file.
 The file is now ready for use.

 ## How to Use (w/ Examples):

-1. After fulfilling the requirements listed in the [**Prerequisites**](https://github.com/ugo-emekauwa/hx-datastore-cleanup#prerequisites) and [**Getting Started**](https://github.com/ugo-emekauwa/hx-datastore-cleanup#getting-started) sections, run the **hx_datastore_cleanup.py** script directly from your IDE or from the command line e.g.:
+1. After fulfilling the requirements listed in the [**Prerequisites**](https://github.com/ugo-emekauwa/hx-datastore-cleanup#prerequisites) and [**Getting Started**](https://github.com/ugo-emekauwa/hx-datastore-cleanup#getting-started) sections, run **hx_datastore_cleanup.py** directly from your IDE or from the command line e.g.:
     ```
     python hx_datastore_cleanup.py
     ```
-2. Here is an example of the output from the **hx_datastore_cleanup.py** script in which the datastores named datastore1 and datastore2 on the targeted HyperFlex cluster are exempt and no other datastores are present.
+2. Here is an example of the output from **hx_datastore_cleanup.py** in which the datastores named datastore1 and datastore2 on the targeted HyperFlex cluster are exempt and no other datastores are present.

     ![Initial Datastore Cleanup Run](./assets/Initial_Datastore_Cleanup_Run.png "Initial Datastore Cleanup Run")